 York Art Gallery Workshops

-The newly-refurbished York Art Gallery presents a fantastic collection of British and European art as well as the brand new Centre of Ceramic Art.
-Children and adults can experience everything from Renaissance masterpieces to specially commissioned contemporary works.
-The new studio space is ideal for learning activities.
+York Art Gallery offers a fantastic collection of British and European art as well as the Centre of Ceramic Art.
+Visitors can experience everything from Renaissance masterpieces to specially commissioned contemporary works, with a dedicated Studio space for learning activities.